A pharmaceutical fortune, dispersed in a global labyrinth

 All but two U.S. states and 2,000 local governments have taken legal action against Purdue, other drugmakers and distributors.
 Sixteen states have sued family members by name, alleging they steered Purdue while draining more than $4 billion from the company since 2007.
 That’s when the Oxycontin maker pleaded guilty to misleading doctors, patients and regulators about the drug’s risks.

 Purdue’s CEO has said the company could file for bankruptcy.
-And this week, news organizations reported that Purdue, the family and government lawyers are negotiating a possible settlement, valued at $10 billion to $12 billion, that would see the Sacklers give up company ownership and contribute $3 billion of their own money.
+And this week, news organizations reported that Purdue, the family and government lawyers are negotiating a possible settlement , valued at $10 billion to $12 billion, that would see the Sacklers give up company ownership and contribute $3 billion of their own money.

 But where, exactly, did the money withdrawn from Purdue over the years end up?
 And how much might the family be holding that state and local governments should consider fair game?